jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 	}
 }
 ```
-1. No, the break will only terminate the switch but the loop will continue *CORRECT*
+1. No, the break will only terminate the switch but the loop will continue
 2. Yes, the break will terminate the loop
 3. Yes, the break will terminate the switch